top of page

 If you have medical insurance coverage under a group health plan based on your or your spouse's current employment, you may not need to apply for Medicare Part B at age 65.
 You may qualify for a "Special Enrollment Period" (SEP) that will let you sign up for Part B during:

-The 8-month period that begins with the month after your group health plan coverage or the employment it is based on ends, whichever comes first.
+• The 8-month period begins on the first day of the month after your group health plan coverage or the employment it is based on ends, whichever occurs first.

 HOW TO APPLY FOR JUST MEDICARE

-If you are within three months of age 65 or older and not ready to start your monthly Social Security benefits yet, you can use our online retirement application to sign up just for Medicare and wait to apply for your retirement or spouses benefits later.
-It takes less than 10 minutes, and there are no forms to sign and usually no documentation is required.
+If you are within three months of age 65 or older and not ready to start your monthly Social Security benefits yet, you can use our online retirement application to sign up just for Medicare and wait to apply for your retirement or spouse's benefits later.
+It takes less than 10 minutes, with no forms to sign and usually no documentation required.

 MEDICARE CARDS

 To help protect your identity, your Medicare card has a Medicare number that’s unique to you.
-If you did not receive your red, white, and blue Medicare card, there may be something that needs to be corrected, like your mailing address.
+If you did not receive your red, white, and blue Medicare card, there may be an issue that needs to be corrected, such as your mailing address.
 You can update your mailing address by signing in to or creating your personal my Social Security account.
 Learn more about your Medicare card.

 ARE YOU ALREADY ENROLLED IN MEDICARE?